pakoti/Awesome_Sysadmin/Powershell/readme.md

 </ul>

+to get all command related to dns

+    gcm *dns*

+to get all modules for dns

+    gcm -Module dnsserver

 ## Powershell scripts

 | Title | Description |
 |--- | --- |
 | bin-lister.ps1| lists all content of recycle bin |